GunioRobot/bob.js/README.md

 # Intro

-NOTE: Warning, this is currently broker and I don't have enought time right now to properly finish this bindings, however *I will find some time* to finish an usable implementation of BOB for node.js, thanks.
+NOTE: Warning, this is currently broken and I don't have enought time right now to properly finish this bindings, however *I will find some time* to finish an usable implementation of BOB for node.js, thanks.
 If you want to help out send me a message.